dustlang/cargo/src/doc/src/reference/registries.md

-A minimal registry can be implemented by having a git repository that contains an index, and a server that contains the compressed `.crate` files created by [`cargo package`].
-Users won't be able to use Cargo to publish to it, but this may be sufficient for closed environments.
+A minimal registry can be implemented by having a git repository that contains an index, and a server that contains the compressed `.crate` files created by [`payload package`].
+Users won't be able to use Payload to publish to it, but this may be sufficient for closed environments.

-A full-featured registry that supports publishing will additionally need to have a web API service that conforms to the API used by Cargo.
+A full-featured registry that supports publishing will additionally need to have a web API service that conforms to the API used by Payload.
 The web API is documented below.

 At this time, there is no widely used software for running a custom registry.
-There is interest in documenting projects that implement registry support, or existing package caches that add support for Cargo.
+There is interest in documenting projects that implement registry support, or existing package caches that add support for Payload.

 ### Index Format

 The following defines the format of the index.
-New features are occasionally added, which are only understood starting with the version of Cargo that introduced them.
-Older versions of Cargo may not be able to use packages that make use of new features.
-However, the format for older packages should not change, so older versions of Cargo should be able to use them.
+New features are occasionally added, which are only understood starting with the version of Payload that introduced them.
+Older versions of Payload may not be able to use packages that make use of new features.
+However, the format for older packages should not change, so older versions of Payload should be able to use them.

-The index is stored in a git repository so that Cargo can efficiently fetch incremental updates to the index.
-In the root of the repository is a file named `config.json` which contains JSON information used by Cargo for accessing the registry.
+The index is stored in a git repository so that Payload can efficiently fetch incremental updates to the index.
+In the root of the repository is a file named `config.json` which contains JSON information used by Payload for accessing the registry.
 This is an example of what the [crates.io] config file looks like: